NayraM0hammed/Advent-of-Code-2022/Day 5: Supply Stacks/Readme.md

-### As in AoC we focus on trying to reach correct output
+### As in AoC we focus on trying to reach correct output rather than the actual code ...

 #### I converted a part of the input into suitable format to match my code as shown here :

 the input contains the stack's values as